tommie/tommie.github.io/_drafts/2021-09-04-docker-and-ufw.md

 this is routed to another interface, it must not be a Docker network interface."
 The rules in `FORWARD` can then deal only with safe pairs of networks, the way you'd normally split ingress/egress rules.
 Docker allows anything out, but only published ports in from the outside.
+This, combined with the UFW ordering issue, is a big no-no if you want to enforce egress rules.
+Remember that Docker relies on the `FORWARD` chain rather than `OUTPUT`.

 ## Previous Work

 I mentioned above two proposed fixed.
 Let's also mention that you can disable Docker's IPTables modifications with `--iptables=false`.
 I wouldn't call that "integration".
 More like forced arbitration.
-Ugly, and will probably bite my behind at some point.
+Ugly, and would probably bite my behind at some point.

 I'll discuss two of the first solutions I found.
 Neither of them support IPv6, but the generalization is trivial.